WebAssembly/spec/spectec/test-prose/TEST.md

       b) Pop the handler (HANDLER_ _ { _ }) from the stack.
       c) Push the value (REF.EXN_ADDR a) to the stack.
       d) Execute the instruction (BR l).
+7. Else:
+  a.
+Throw the exception (THROW_ADDR a) as a result.

 Step_read/try_table bt catch* instr*
 1. Let z be the current state.